paulrobertlloyd/paulrobertlloyd-v4/src/_content/discussions/2010-08-31-dconstruct_conference_badge.md

   date: 2010-09-02T11:41:15+01:00
   url: http://www.ianwootten.co.uk
   content: |
-    Lovely to see dConstruct's attempts to minimise the impact that such an event has on the environment.
+    Lovely to see dConstruct’s attempts to minimise the impact that such an event has on the environment.
 Does banning swag bags mean banning all swag at the event too?

     [@Drew](#remark-2): Too many items for pockets or traditional wallets?